 Early childhood partners have strong community connections.
-They help to link people together with services, and raise awareness in the community about developmental delay or disability.
+They help link people with services and raise awareness in the community about developmental delay or disability.

 Early childhood partners will help you and your child participate in mainstream or community services in your local area.
-This could include:
+This can include:

-- early childhood educational services, for example childcare, kindergarten or preschool, occasional care, family day care and playgroups
+- early childhood educational services, for example childcare, preschool, occasional care, family day care and playgroups

 - health services, for example GPs, paediatricians, child health nurses and vision and hearing services